-Advance tickets are available for all sessions and can be purchased from the venue where the film is screening.
-As these box offices are operated for NZIFF by the venues themselves, they are not equipped to sell tickets for the other NZIFF venue.
+Advance ticket sales are available for all sessions and can be made from the venue where the film is screening.
+As these box offices are operated for NZIFF by the venues themselves, they are not equipped to sell tickets for other NZIFF venues.
+These box offices will open one hour prior to the first NZIFF session of the day at the venue and close 15 minutes after the start of the day's final NZIFF session.